Thousands of AI Authors on the Future of AI: Discussion

 The survey was taken by 15\% of those we contacted.
 This appears to be within the typical range for a large expert survey.
 Based on an analysis by \cite{hamilton2003online}, the median response rate across 199 surveys was 26\%, and larger invitation lists tend to yield lower response rates: surveys sent to over \numprint{20000} people, like ours, are expected to have a response rate in the range of 10\%.
 In specialized samples, such as scientists, lower response rates are common due to sampling challenges, as exemplified by \cite{american2009survey}, which achieved a 15.7\% response rate in a survey of life scientists.

 As with any survey, our results could be skewed by participation bias, if participants had systematically different opinions than those who chose not to participate.
 We sought to minimize this effect by aiming to maximize response rate, and by limiting cues about the survey content available before opting to take the survey.
-We looked for evidence of significant response bias at the survey level and question level, and did not find any. (see Appendix~\ref{app:response_bias} for more detail)
+We looked for evidence of response bias at the survey level and question level for some questions, and did not find any that would affect the results to a large extent (see Appendix \ref{app:response_bias} for more detail).